rikardwr/nrf9160_mqtt_sample/README.md

 ## Description

-Is an application that must be built up based on the MQTT sample for the nrf9160 sdk card, and the event manager can be run in several threads
+Is an application that must be built up based on the MQTT sample for the nrf9160 Software Developing Kit, and the event manager can be run in several threads

 ## Getting Started